 Copper

-- Pure copper is the most ocular toxic heavy metal in common use
+- Pure copper is the most toxic heavy metal to ocular tissues in common use.

 Other bodies